amanwebb/Wordle/README.md

 Eventually I want have a script where you can play wordle as often as you want by yourself (against the computer) but for now, you will need to have a second player or the daily game itself.

+The code looks like it has a long output, but that is just the list of words from the csv being uploaded.
+Do not be scared!
+The actual code is pretty simple and straightforward.

 Enjoy winning every day you play!